Inkimar/dw-media_docker/README.md

 Dockerized media server module <br>
 Relies on that there is a proxy [proxy](https://github.com/DINA-Web/dw-proxy) <br>

+See the Dockerfile for the Wildfly-version.

 NB 1: Is set up with 'api.nrm.se', configured in the 'docker-compose.yml' and in the 'mysql-autoload/update-admin_config.sql'<br>
-NB 2: The artifact 'ear'-file is fetched and placed in in 'releases'-dir, to deploy - copy to the'deployments'-dir <br>
+NB 2: The artifact 'ear'-file is fetched and placed in in 'wildfly'-dir, to deploy <br>

 # increasing post-size for Wildfly.
-The deafault size is pretty small <p>
+The default 'max-post-size' is pretty small i wildfly<p>
-you need to increase the size in jboss by entering the following command (~/bin/jboss-cli.sh + connect) <p>
+You need to increase the size in jboss by entering the following command (see the commands.cli-file) <p>
+4200000000 bytes  which equals  4.2GB

 1. /subsystem=undertow/server=default-server/http-listener=default/:write-attribute(name=max-post-size,value=4200000000)
-2. 4200000000 bytes  which equals  4.2GB

-NOTE: this increase of size has only been  tested in wildfly 10.x
+or this can be done later by logging in ->

+1. ~/bin/jboss-cli.sh --connect
+2.
+/subsystem=undertow/server=default-server/http-listener=default/:write-attribute(name=max-post-size,value=4200000000)

+To verify the max-post-size

+1. ./jboss-cli.sh --connect
+2. [standalone@localhost:9990 /] /subsystem=undertow/server=default-server/http-listener=default/:read-attribute(name=max-post-size)

 ## Using the Makefile